C2FO/fast-csv/README.md

  });
 ```

-If you expect the first line your csv to headers you may pass a headers option in.
-Setting the headers option will
+If you expect the first line your CSV to be headers you may pass in a `headers` option.
+Setting the `headers` option will
 cause change each row to an object rather than an array.

 ```javascript